kryzp/magpie/README.md

 ### Stuff to implement
     [ ] Well commented codebase
-    [ ] Assertations to make bugs easier to catch
+    [ ] Integrate spirv-reflect or spirv-cross to automatically generate descriptor set layouts from shaders [ ] Assertations to make bugs easier to catch
     [ ] Volumetrics
     [ ] Bone Animation